Eva Högl: The new woman set to scrutinize the Bundeswehr | DW | 28.05.2020

 Combatting right-wing extremism in the military

-When the post of commissioner for the armed forces was first created at the end of the 1950s, five years after the end of WW2, the main idea was to learn from developments in the German army, the Wehrmacht, during the period of Nazi rule in Germany.
+When the post of commissioner for the armed forces was first created at the end of the 1950s, five years after the end of WW2, the main idea was to learn from the mistakes of Germany's Nazi-era army, the Wehrmacht.
 The commissioner got the job of subjecting Germany's armed forces to a regular and critical examination.
 The soldiers were called "Citizens in Uniform," in reference to the universal conscription which forced all young men into military service.
-Germany's post-war politicians came up with the notion of "Innere Führung" (internal leadership) — a system whereby each soldier is expected to take individual ethical responsibility for his actions, based on the constitution, instead of blindly following orders.
+Germany's postwar politicians came up with the notion of "Innere Führung" (internal leadership) — a system whereby all soldiers are expected to take individual ethical responsibility for their actions, based on the constitution, instead of blindly following orders.
 These constitutional values include human dignity, equality and democracy.

 Read more: Neo-Nazi scandal hits German elite military unit